mkheck/DialogFX/README.md

 _NOTE 1_: DialogFX is now incorporated into the JFXtras project.
 Please visit us there on GitHub for the latest code and JavaFX goodies!

-_NOTE 2_: Dialogs are fully supported by the Java 8u40, so there's no need to use this project.
+_NOTE 2_: Dialogs are fully supported by the *Java 8u40*, so *there's no need to use this project anymore*.

 DialogFX adds fully-baked and flexible dialog box functionality to JavaFX 2.2+!